bakkerij/notifier/README.md

 - `vars` - Variables to use.
 In the template `newBlog` we used the variables `username` and `name`.
 These variables can be defined here.

-### Lists
-Of course you want to get a list of notifications per user.
-Here are some examples:

-    // getting a list of all notifications of the current logged in user
-    $this->Notifier->getNotifications();

-    // getting a list of all notifications of the user with id 2
-    $this->Notifier->getNotifications(2);

-    // getting a list of all unread notifications
-    $this->Notifier->allNotificationList(2, true);

-    // getting a list of all read notifications
-    $this->Notifier->allNotificationList(2, false);

-    // getting a number of all notifications of the current logged in user
-    $this->Notifier->countNotifications();

-    // getting a number of all notifications of the user with id 2
-    $this->Notifier->countNotifications(2);

-    // getting a number of all unread notifications
-    $this->Notifier->countNotificationList(2, true);

-    // getting a number of all read notifications
-    $this->Notifier->countNotificationList(2, false);
+#### Passing to View

-You can do something like this to use the notification-list in your view:
+You can do something like this to use the notification list in your view:

     $this->set('notifications', $this->Notifier->getNotifications());